-SPECIFIC KNOWLEDGE OF CHEMISTRY The learning process should allow the degree graduates to demonstrate: The principles and procedures used in chemical analysis and the characterisation of chemical compounds.
+SPECIFIC KNOWLEDGE OF CHEMISTRY The learning process should allow the degree graduates to demonstrate: Competences of the subject Structural Determination in Organic Chemistry that contemplate the learning outcomes EUROBACHELOR ® The principles and procedures used in chemical analysis and the characterisation of chemical compounds.
 Demonstrate knowledge of the principles, procedures and techniques for the determination, separation, identification and characterisation of chemical compounds.(CE8) Understand the qualitative and quantitative aspects of chemical problems(CE24).
 The principal techniques of structural investigations, including spectroscopy Ability to recognise chemical elements and their compounds: preparation, structure, reactivity, properties and applications(CE7).
 Demonstrate knowledge of the principles, procedures and techniques for the determination, separation, identification and characterisation of chemical compounds.(CE8)